telerik/blazor-ui/grid/odata/readme.md

 * You need a model for the grid data and an envelope for the response object.
 The response model (envelope) must have `System.Text.Json.Serialization.JsonPropertyName` attributes set to point to the OData fields in the response.

 > Tip: if you will be using nested models, you may need to add an `$expand` to your base URL and properly deserialize and expand them in the service handler.

+These samples use the [Kendo OData backend service](https://github.com/telerik/kendo-ui-demos-service), but you can replace it with any OData v4 compatible service.